|

 Starring: Heath Ledger, Jake Gyllenhaal, Anne Hathaway, and Michelle Williams

-Jack Twist (Jake Gyllenhaal): There ain’t never enough time, never enough….
+(Jake Gyllenhaal): There ain’t never enough time, never enough. . . .

 Thoughts of Brokeback Mountain were a trail mix left for another day.
-I meant to transcribe the mental notes at some point, but the day to day takes over and then….
-Foolishly buying into the concept of time, we see no reason not to procrastinate, a surplus of tomorrows at our disposal.
-We mortgage opportunities in favor of fantasy.
-But just like that, a eulogy.
-As unexpected as any.
-To think back to when we huddled around a computer screen to catch that first glimpse of The Dark Knight trailer.
-The Joker looked spot-on from the nightmares of our Cesar Romero youths.
-The trailer was so compelling in its short, shocking tease.
+I meant to transcribe my mental notes at some point, but the day to day took over once again.
+Foolishly buying into the concept of time, we see no reason not to procrastinate.
+We have a surplus of tomorrows at our disposal.
+We mortgage opportunity in favor of fantasy.
+But just like that, a eulogy as unexpected as any shatters the complacency.
+It’s crazy to think back to when we huddled around a computer screen to catch that first glimpse of The Dark Knight trailer.
+The Joker looked spot-on, updated certainly, but pulled right from the nightmares of our Cesar Romero youths.
+The trailer was compelling in its short, shocking tease.

-A short shocking tease.
-Such is the blink-and-it’s gone trajectory of shooting stars.
-Like those that fall from impossibly low Wyoming skies down from the vast blue, before landing on the rolling hills of green.
-The brilliance that surrounds us, side by side next to the flow of a crystal stream … we look up just in time to catch the tail end of the magnificent glow.
-It disappears in a reckless instant.
-Humbled again.
+A short shocking tease; such is the blink-and-it’s gone trajectory of shooting stars.
+Like those that fall from impossibly low vast blue Wyoming skies before landing somewhere beyond the green rolling hills.
+Brilliance surrounds us as we sit side by side next to the flow of a crystal stream.
+We look up just in time to catch the tail end of the magnificent glow as it disappears in a reckless instant.

 -Henry David Thoreau

-Annie Proulx knew exactly what she was doing in setting this story of forbidden love amidst the embrace of nature, far away from the eyes.
-Here, in a place not yet stained by the commotion and smog of city streets or the regurgitation of consumption, right or wrong has a way of defining itself.
+Annie Proulx knew exactly what she was doing in setting this story of forbidden love amidst the embrace of nature, far away from the ever-present, ever-watchful eyes.
+Here, in a place not yet stained by the commotion and smog of city streets or the regurgitation of consumption, right and wrong have a way of defining themselves.
 Everything is truth.
-The truth of the sun and stars and the miles of uninterrupted green.
-The thump of a lonely heart.
+Truth is the sun and stars and the uninterrupted miles of green.
+Truth is in the thump of a lonely heart.

 Here, in the isolation of the wilderness—the land of absolute—armor is obliterated and true identity is gloriously revealed.